Best Practices for Your GolfStatus Event Website

 • Keep it relatively brief and focused.

-• Share your tournament’s fundraising goals.
+• Share your event’s fundraising goals.

-• Describe tangible outcomes from the tournament.
+• Describe tangible outcomes from the event.

 • DON'T